SharePoint/sp-dev-docs/docs/sp-add-ins/retirement-announcement-for-azure-acs.md

 - Friendly link to the blog post: https://aka.ms/retirement/acs/update
 - Friendly link to this article: https://aka.ms/retirement/acs/support
+- Friendly link to the Frequently Asked Questions: https://aka.ms/retirement/acs/faq
-- Friendly link to SharePoint Add-In retirement article: https://aka.ms/retirement/addins/support
+- Friendly link to the SharePoint Add-In retirement article: https://aka.ms/retirement/addins/support
 - Friendly link to Migration Guidance: https://aka.ms/retirement/acs/guidance

 A Message Center post in the Microsoft 365 admin center is being sent to all tenants, and the post will be updated periodically with timelines.